jo/sync-tank/notes.md

 - Be careful, though, not to... vs Be careful though, not to...

+- further points to discuss
+  - we say: "the app should be **offline-capable** (what exactly this means will become clearer as we go along)" - do we actually discuss this anywhere?

 - Fail fast, fail often - not mentioned so far:
   - if partially synced or ignored lots of data will be missing